scls-cs/cs2022/condition/hw5.rst

     rps(“Paper”, “Paper”) -> “It’s a draw”

-Part of the method should be like this:
+Part of the method might be like this:

 .. code-block:: python

     def rps(s1, s2):